 Planted each spring so that they flourish into a stunning sea of gold each summer, these magnificent sunflowers act as a food source the park’s wildlife, as well as pollinators like bees and butterflies, so picking or taking the sunflowers is prohibited.
 These 50 acres of blooming sunflowers spread across four flourishing fields, making a home for a variety of critters, such as mounting doves, white-tailed deer, wild turkeys, squirrels, songbirds, and waterfowl.

-The McKee-Beshers Wildlife Management Area has a cool tool where you can see the blooming status of the sunflowers so you can plan your visit according to when they start wilting for the season.
+Though visitors can’t take home any sunflowers with them, they are welcome to “visit, admire and photograph the sunflowers in bloom.”
+The McKee-Beshers Wildlife Management Area even has a cool, helpful tool where you can see the blooming status of the sunflowers so you can plan your visit accordingly!

 (Helpful hint: don’t wait too long!
 The sunflowers only last until early-to-mid August!)